-Lunar New Year or Spring is not only the desire of children as they will be delighted in new clothes; be enjoying jam and especially be received lucky money but it also bears a very profound meaning.
+Lunar New Year or Spring is not only the desire of children as they will be delighted in new clothes; be enjoying jams and especially be received lucky money but it also bears a very profound meaning.
 It’s the time of transition between the old year and the new one, between all the things on earth.
 It’s the time for desires of everlasting life, the harmony between Heaven, Earth and People, the solidarity among community and family.
-Lunar New Year is also an opportunity for people to look forward their origin.
+Lunar New Year is also an opportunity for people to look forward to their origin.
 It’s profound spiritual values of Vietnamese, which have become respectful traditions.

-When Lunar New Year starts?
+When does Lunar New Year start?

 As Lunar calendar follows the operating cycle of the moon, Lunar New Year happens latter than New Year.
-Each 3 year in lunar calendar, there is one additional month, so the starting day of Lunar New Year is never earlier than January 21st and later than February 19th in calendar, but happens around the time between the end of January and middle of February.
+Each 3 years in the lunar calendar, there is one additional month, so the starting day of Lunar New Year is never earlier than January 21st and later than February 19th in the calendar, but happens around the time between the end of January and middle of February.
 Tet lasts for around 7 or 8 days of the old year and 7 days of the new year (from 23rd December to 7th January in Lunar calendar).

 Origin of Lunar New Year

-Under Dong Chu dynasty, Khong Tu decided Tet month was the month of Tiger (January in Lunar calendar).
-Under Tan Dynasty, (3rd century AD) Tan Thuy Hoang changed it to the month of Pig or October in lunar calendar.
-Under Han dynasty, Han Vu De (140 AD) had Tet on the month of tiger (or January in lunar calendar).
+Under the Dong Chu dynasty, Khong Tu decided Tet month was the month of Tiger (January in Lunar calendar).
+Under Tan Dynasty, (3rd century AD) Tan Thuy Hoang changed it to the month of Pig or October in the lunar calendar.
+Under the Han dynasty, Han Vu De (140 AD) had Tet on the month of the tiger (or January in lunar calendar).
 From that time on, no one has changed the month of Tet.

-Under the dynasty of Dong Phuong Soc, he said that on the first foundation day of the earth, we have chicken, then dog on the second day, pig on the third day, goat on the forth day, buffalo on the fifth day, horse on sixth day, human on the seventh day and cereals on the eighth day.
+Under the dynasty of Dong Phuong Soc, he said that on the first foundation day of the earth, we have chicken, then dog on the second day, pig on the third day, goat on the fourth day, buffalo on the fifth day, horse on sixth day, human on the seventh day and cereals on the eighth day.
 Thus, Tet is often talked about from 1st day to 7th day.

 Meanings of Lunar New Year

 In the conception of the Eastern people, Tet is the time expressing the sympathetic between people, nature and gods.
 More importantly, it’s the reunion day of family members.
-Despite the job you do, the place your are in, 3 days of Tet is the time that all people wish to be back to gather under family’s roof to worship their ancestors, to visit a temple, a tomb, a well, an old yard, etc,. to live again with intimate memories of childhood.
-“Back Home for Tet” is not just a common phrase showing our activity of coming or going, but a journey of people, returning to motherland, to the source of origin.
+Despite the job you do, the place you are in, 3 days of Tet is the time that all people wish to be back to gather under family’s roof to worship their ancestors, to visit a temple, a tomb, a well, an old yard, etc. to live again with intimate memories of childhood.
+“Back Home for Tet” is not just a common phrase showing our activity of coming or going, but a journey of people, returning to the motherland, to the source of origin.

 Lunar New Year is a sacred event of saying goodbye to the old year and welcoming a new year with better health, better work and more happiness for individuals and families.
 Vietnamese said that Lunar New Year is an opportunity to show in a profound and specific way our dogma of gratefulness: when you drink water, remember the source.
 Looking forward our source is the spiritual and sentimental values of Vietnamese for Tet.
-This value has become our stable and good traditional lifestyle.
+This value has become a stable and good traditional lifestyle.

 By lighting some incense, preparing a tray of foods offering ancestors on Tet holiday, Vietnamese feel pleasure and willing to continue their life in the coming year.

-On Tet, Vietnamese prepare their affluent living standard with ethic and good traditions.
+On Tet, Vietnamese prepare their affluent living standard with ethics and good traditions.
 For example, their meals are good, tasty and more nutritious than other days; their dress must be nice despite their gender, their jobs, their ages or their positions.